 Editor, The Annals of Thoracic Surgery

-1. General Description of Content1.
+Table of Contents1.
 General Description of Content

 3. General Information for Formatting Manuscripts